 Traveling with kids who are prone to car sickness calls for medications and a vomit bag at your disposal at all times.
 You need to be packed with all the necessities because, trust me, when your baby vomits, nobody is going to come for help.
 At times, not even the father!

 Having to deal with exasperating situations like giving my kid a bath in the middle of the road because he vomited all over himself was a lesson far more than enough to keep a vomit bag with me at all times.
+Well, motion sickness is not a disease, so you don’t need to use motion sickness medicine.
+So, while travelling use these items instead.

 Don’t forget to keep Tylenol or Dramamine with you whether you are traveling by road, air, or train.
 Motion sickness can hit anytime, so it’s essential to give your kid a dose ahead of time to prevent the conflict.